SteamDeckHomebrew/decky-loader/README.md

 ## 🚀 Getting Started

 Now that you have Decky Loader installed, you can start using plugins.
 Each plugin is maintained by a different developer and has its own uses, but most follow a general structure outlined below.
-If you decide Decky Loader isn't for you, we have also included instructions on how to uninstall it.

 ### 📦 Plugins